 a.
-Building, Accessory: A detached subordinate building, the use of which is customarily incidental and subordinate to that of the principal building, and which is occupied on the same lot as that occupied by the principal building.
-Any proposed accessory building being equal to or greater than 1,700 square feet in size shall not be exempt from the requirements of this ordinance.
+Building, Accessory(1) A detached subordinate building, the use of which is customarily incidental and subordinate to that of the principal building, and which is occupied on the same lot as that occupied by the principal building.

-b.
+For the purposed of this ordinance:

+- i.
+Any proposed residential buildings or structures being equal to or greater than 1,700 square feet in size, initially or cumulatively, shall not be exempt from the requirements of this ordinance. - ii.
+Any proposed agricultural buildings or structures being equal to or greater than 1,700 square feet in size, initially or cumulatively, (that have not qualified for the exemption as per section 607) shall not be exempt from the requirements of this ordinance. - iii.
+Any other buildings or structures which are not utilized for residential purposes regardless of size shall not be exempt from the requirements of this ordiannce. - b.
 Building, Principal: A building which is enclosed within exterior walls or firewalls, and is built, erected, and framed of component structural parts.
 The Principal Building is also designed for housing, shelter, enclosure, and support of individuals, animals, or property of any kind, and is a main structure on a given lot in which the principal use of the site is conducted.